Fred Perpall: Architecture

 Since 1999, Perpall has had numerous positions in the Beck Group.
-He originally proceeded as an MBA Architectural intern.
-Then he worked as an Associate Architect, rising to become Director, where he facilitated multipleconstruction projects.
+He originally proceeded as an MBA architectural intern.
+Then he worked as an associate architect, rising to become director, where he facilitated multipleconstruction projects.
 Perpall was sent to Beck’s Atlanta office in 2004 to establish its design practice.
 By 2010, he was the managing director of the organization’s eastern division.
 In January 2013, he was appointed as the CEO of the Beck Group succeeding Henry C. Beck III in this role.
 As CEO of the Beck Group, Perpall has been instrumental in multiple notable projects including Phipps Plaza Mixed-Use, Dickies Arena, Atrium Health – Center City Medical Office Buildings and Princess Margaret Hospital in Nassau, Bahamas, among others.

-In December 2021, Perpall joined FedEx' Corporation Board of Directors, also becoming a member of its Audit and Nominating & Governance Committees.
+In December 2021, Perpall joined FedEx Corporation's board of directors, also becoming a member of its Audit and Nominating & Governance Committees.

 United States Golf Association

-Perpall was a member of the Board of Trustees of the Trinity Forest Golf Club in Dallas, Texas before joining the USGA Executive Committee in 2018.
+Perpall was a member of the board of trustees of the Trinity Forest Golf Club in Dallas, Texas before joining the USGA Executive Committee in 2018.
 In 2021, he chaired the USGA's Championship Committee and served on the Amateur Status Committee.

 In December 2021, Perpall was nominated President-elect of the USGA, the first black person in the organization's history.

 Community work and affiliations

 An active member of his community, Perpall is on the board of directors of Starwood Property Trust, Dallas Medical Resource, and Triumph Bancorp.
 Perpall served a three-year term on the Board of Councilors for The Carter Center.
-A distinguished member of the Dallas Citizens Council, he served as Chairman of the organization from 2019 to 2020.
+A distinguished member of the Dallas Citizens Council, he served as chairman of the organization from 2019 to 2020.
 Fred Perpall is a Fellow of the American Institute of Architects (FAIA).

 According to the Dallas Morning News, "...in June 2020, Dallas Mayor Eric Lynn Johnson appointed Perpall and Richard Fisher, former president and CEO of the Federal Reserve Bank of Dallas, to lead the COVID Economic Recovery Task Force, a public-private partnership to advance short-term recovery and drive long-term economic growth in Dallas.